TodePond/TodePondDotCom/wikiblogarden/london/cafe/readme.md

 ## Familiar faces

 The same faces appear each day.
-There's a sense of community there.

 When one passed away, the owner travelled all the way to New York for the funeral.